jadecobra/python_tdd_exercises/source/list comprehensions.rst

 List Comprehensions
 ===================

-We will cover ``list comprehensions`` in python using Test Driven Development
+I will cover ``list comprehensions`` in python using Test Driven Development

 Prerequisites
 -------------